istio/istio.io/troubleshooting/index.md

 ### Configuring a persistent volume for Mixer config

-A Mixer deployment can be modified to use kubernetes [`ConfigMaps`](https://kubernetes.io/docs/tasks/configure-pod-container/configmap/) to provide persistent access to Mixer config.
+A Mixer deployment can be modified to use Kubernetes [`ConfigMaps`](https://kubernetes.io/docs/tasks/configure-pod-container/configmap/) to provide persistent access to Mixer config.
 Kubernetes `ConfigMaps` are preserved across restarts and allow running multiple replicas of Mixer.

 Note: `istioctl` is not usable for runtime updates to Mixer configuration when this approach is used (the updates will not persist).